MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Australia/how-to-calculate-and-post-withholding-tax-settlements.md

 ---
-    title: How to: Calculate and Post Withholding Tax Settlements | Microsoft Docs
+    title: How to Calculate and Post Withholding Tax Settlements | Microsoft Docs
     description: You can use the **Calc. and Post WHT Settlement** window to calculate and post the withholding tax (WHT).
     services: project-madeira
     documentationcenter: ''